Robert Mueller Reportedly Sent Subpoenas To The Trump Organization For Documents Related To Russia

 "I would say yeah.
 I would say yes," Trump said.

+Sanders declined to comment on the subpoena during a press briefing Thursday, deflecting questions about whether Trump still felt that looking into his family’s finances would cross a red line.

+“The president believes very strongly there was no collusion between the Trump campaign and Russia we’re going to continue to cooperate with the special counsel,” Sanders told reporters.
+“For questions specific to the Trump Organization I would refer you to them.”

-This subpoena is the first time Mueller's investigation has asked for documents specifically dealing with the Trump Organization's businesses, and comes at a time when the Special Counsel's office investigation into Russian meddling has widened.
+This subpoena is the first time Mueller's investigation has asked for documents specifically dealing with the Trump Organization's businesses, and comes at a time when the special counsel's investigation into Russian meddling appears to have widened.

 In February, a grand jury convened by Mueller indicted 13 Russian individuals and three Russian companies with meddling in the 2016 US presidential election.
-On Thursday, the Treasury Department also imposed economic sanctions on those 13 Russians.
+On Thursday, the Treasury Department also imposed economic sanctions on those 13 Russians indicted in February.

+The Trump Administration Has Imposed Sanctions On The 13 Russians Mueller Indicted For Election Meddling

 Talal Ansari is a reporter for BuzzFeed News and is based in New York.
 His secure PGP fingerprint is 4FEE 894C 8088 7E08 E170 A515 2801 7CC6 95D3 11C2